wavemotion-dave/NINTV-DS/README.md

 V3.4 : 04-Dec-2021 by wavemotion-dave
   * Added support for more ROM segments so games like DK Jr Homebrew will run.
   * New global nintv-ds.man manual support - see extras folder.
-  * Other small cleanups as timer permitted.
+  * Other small cleanups as time permitted.

 V3.3 : 02-Dec-2021 by wavemotion-dave
   * Added use of generic.ovl which replaces the generic overlay if found.